Depression and diet: the best foods to eat (and the ones to avoid)

 - Depression and diet are linked.
 Chronic inflammation (and eating the foods that cause this) can hurt your physical and mental health.

-- Good gut bacteria can help battle depression.
+- Good gut health can help battle depression.

 - The best diet for depression?
 A colorful plant-based diet, high in antioxidants.
 Enjoy a WFPB diet, AKA a whole food plant based diet.